AdobeDocs/target.en/help/main/c-activities/auto-target/auto-target-to-optimize.md

 ## Overview {#section_972257739A2648AFA7E7556B693079C9}

-While [creating an A/B activity using the three-step guided workflow](/help/main/c-activities/t-test-ab/t-test-create-ab/test-create-ab.md), you can choose to allocate traffic using the [!UICONTROL Auto-Target For Personalized Experiences] option:
+While [creating an A/B activity](/help/main/c-activities/t-test-ab/t-test-create-ab/test-create-ab.md) using the three-step guided workflow, choose the **[!UICONTROL Auto-Target for personalized experiences]** option on the **[!UICONTROL Targeting]** page (step 2).

 ![Auto target for personalized experiences option](/help/main/c-activities/assets/auto-target-ui-new.png)

 The [!UICONTROL Auto-Target] option within the A/B activity flow lets you harness machine-learning to personalize based on a set of marketer-defined experiences in one click. [!UICONTROL Auto-Target] is designed to deliver maximum optimization, compared to traditional A/B testing or [!UICONTROL Auto Allocate], by determining which experience to display for each visitor.
-Unlike an A/B activity in which the objective is to find a single winner, [!UICONTROL Auto-Target] automatically determines the best experience for a given visitor (based on his or her profile and other contextual information) to deliver a highly personalized experience.
+Unlike an A/B activity in which the objective is to find a single winner, [!UICONTROL Auto-Target] automatically determines the best experience for a given visitor.
+The best experience is based on the visitor's profile and other contextual information to deliver a highly personalized experience.

 Similarly to [!UICONTROL Automated Personalization], [!UICONTROL Auto-Target] uses a [Random Forest algorithm](/help/main/c-activities/t-automated-personalization/algo-random-forest.md), a leading data science ensemble method, to determine the best experience to show to a visitor.
-Because [!UICONTROL Auto-Target] can adapt to changes in visitor behavior, it can be run perpetually to provide lift.
-This is sometimes referred to as "always-on" mode.
+Because [!UICONTROL Auto-Target] can adapt to changes in visitor behavior, it can run perpetually to provide lift.
+This method is sometimes referred to as "always-on" mode.

 Unlike an A/B activity in which the experience allocation for a given visitor is sticky, [!UICONTROL Auto-Target] optimizes the specified business goal over each visit.
 Like in [!UICONTROL Auto Personalization], [!UICONTROL Auto-Target], by default, reserves part of the activity's traffic as a control group to measure lift.
 Visitors in the control group are served a random experience in the activity.